corgigo/corgigo.github.io/content/posts/best-face-swap-apps.md

 date: 2023-03-12T16:49:49+08:00

-description: Let's find the seven best video editors that will allow you to swap faces in a video.
+description:  Find the best face swap video editors online with this guide.
+Learn about the top 10 editors that are easy to use and offer great features to help you create impressive videos.
+Get started now and unleash your creativity!

 draft: false

 ---

 Are you looking for a **face swap video editor**?
 You're in luck!
 There are plenty of great online tools that can help you create amazing face swap videos.
-This blog post will share the ten best face swap video editors online.
+This blog post will share the seven best face swap video editors online.
 These editors are easy to use and offer various features that can help you create fantastic videos.
 So, if you're ready to start, let's look at the best face swap video editors online!

 ## **7 Best Face Swap App for Videos**